LiveHelperChat/chatGPT/README.md

 For those setups samples you don't need to setup extension

+Differences between those API - https://platform.openai.com/docs/guides/responses-vs-chat-completions It is recommended just to use `Responses` API

+* Responses API sample setup - https://doc.livehelperchat.com/docs/bot/chatgpt-responses
 * Completions API sample setup - https://doc.livehelperchat.com/docs/bot/chatgpt-integration
-* Responses API sample setup - https://doc.livehelperchat.com/docs/bot/chatgpt-responses
 * Assistant API is depreciated, but you can look at this sample - https://youtu.be/SEsOjmoKdrI

 ## Requirements